deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 “What about your prisoner, sir?”

 “He’s gonna be stickin’ by my side ‘fer the foreseeable future, *yijao?* Yan’s gotta head back eventually so I’d ‘preciate if ‘ya accompanied me, you an’ Righteous.
-Just in case.”
+Jus' in case.”

 There was a grunt from Mount Firth as he rolled over and achieved verticality.